Reasons Not To Visit Morocco: What We Didn’t Like

 The time we spent in the city of Marrakech during our trip was great, but it started to be even better after the first month.
 If you have the chance to spend more than one week in Morocco, you’ll get used to their culture and the things is better to avoid.
 If you want to enjoy only the good side of Morocco, then day tour are the best thing you can do.
 Other than these things, Morocco is still a beautiful country that deserves to be visited at least once.
 Its food, Atlas mountains, Sahara desert and ocean make it the perfect combo if you want to merge in beautiful nature.

-Feel free to share on the comment below your experiences and your advices for other travelers, we can’t wait to read you!
+❤️ Many thanks for sharing all your comments below about your experiences and your advices for other travelers, we can’t wait to read you! ❤️